Jo-a-n/Jo-a-n.github.io/_projects/Sudokku.md

     </div>
 </div>
 <div class="caption">
-    A simple scroll website for networking purposes.
+    All I can show for now.
 </div>

 <div class="row mt-5 text-md-center justify-content-center">
     <div class="col-lg-8">
-        <p>If you are seeing this then the project <br> is currently residing in the mysterious realm of 'Top Secret Projects.' </p>
+        <p>If you are seeing this, then the project <br> is currently residing in the mysterious realm of 'Top Secret Projects.' </p>
         <p>They're so hush-hush that even finishing touches whisper.
 Stay tuned for the grand unveiling!</p>
         <p><em>(lol, this copy text was an AI suggestion for here, enjoy)</em></p>
     </div>